fireworks light the sky of Delhi during Diwali

 Celebrating Diwali with a local family will undoubtedly include making rangoli

 If you receive an invitation to spend Diwali with a local family, go!
-Wear the best clothes you have, or pick up something to wear (a nice two piece kurta suit would be suitable) from a shop like Fab India, Meena Bazaar or one of the shops in Central Market Lajpat Nagar which sells great ethnic clothing at budget prices.
+Wear the best clothes you have, or pick up something to wear (a nice two piece kurta suit would be appropriate) from a shop like Fab India, Meena Bazaar or one of the shops in Central Market Lajpat Nagar which sells great ethnic clothing at budget prices.

 You can still experience a traditional Diwali in Delhi even if you haven’t been invited by a local family.
 Tour companies like Viator and Get Your Guide both offer Diwali tours where you can experience the holiday with a local family